• OUR STAFF

 Saftey Officer & Technician

-Alex is an outdoor enthusiast and lover of plants and trees.
-She migrated to the Rogue Valley in 2014 where she spent a summer on a backcountry trail crew in some of the most remote Wilderness Areas in southern Oregon.
-In that summer, her passion and dedication to the outdoors was sparked.
-Since then, she has led trail crews, backpacked 500 miles solo across the Colorado Rockies, worked with local nonprofits in public land stewardship, and enrolled at Southern Oregon University in pursuit of a BS in Biology.
+Alex is an outdoor enthusiast and plant lover who moved to the Rogue Valley in 2014.
+Her passion for the outdoors grew during a summer spent on a backcountry trail crew in southern Oregon's remote Wilderness Areas.
+Since then, she has led trail crews, backpacked 500 miles solo in the Colorado Rockies, worked with local nonprofits on public land stewardship, and enrolled at Southern Oregon University to pursue a BS in Biology.
+In 2019, Alex discovered arboriculture and began professionally climbing trees, developing a strong commitment to tree health and stewardship.
+She aspires to be a certified arborist and values the importance of healthy green spaces in both urban and rural areas.

 broken image